1370: Building begins on the Bastille in Paris.

 2012: A 30 year old woman collapses and dies during the London Marathon.

-2013: Richie Havens, the folk singer who opened the legendary Woodstock festival, died of a heart attack at 72.
-On the same day, Manchester United defeat Aston Villa to claim the Premier League title.
+2013: Singer Richie Havens, who opened the Woodstock Festival, dies of a heart attack at 72.

 2014: David Moyes is sacked as manager of Manchester United.

-2017: Romanian coach Ilie Nastase is thrown off the tennis court for insulting British female players during Fed Cup play-off in Constanta.
+2017: Romanian coach Ilie Nastase is thrown off the tennis court for insulting British female players during the Federation Cup play-off in Constanta.

 2018: Liverpool’s Mo Salah is named PFA Player of the Year.